Touch the Sky (Kanye West song): Europe and Oceania

 The song had its best performance in the UK, peaking at number six on the UK Singles Chart, giving West his fifth top ten single in the country.
 It remained on the chart for a total of 15 weeks.
 On the year-end list of the best selling tracks in the UK for 2006, the song ranked at number 93.
-It was certified platinum by the British Phonographic Industry (BPI) for selling 600,000 sales-equivalent units on February 26, 2021.
+It was certified double platinum by the British Phonographic Industry (BPI) for selling 1,200,000 sales-equivalent units on May 29, 2026.
 In Scotland, the song performed similarly, reaching number seven on the Scottish Singles Chart.
 It peaked at number 14 on the Irish Singles Chart, giving West his fourth top 20 single on the chart.
 Similarly, the song peaked at number 15 on the Finnish Singles Chart.
 "Touch the Sky" experienced less commercial success in the Russia and Germany charts, peaking at number 62 and 97, respectively.

 "Touch the Sky" was successful in Australia, peaking at number ten on the ARIA Singles Chart; it stood as West's second top ten single in the country, following on from "Gold Digger" reaching number one in 2005.
 In 2015, the song was certified platinum by the Australian Recording Industry Association (ARIA) for exceeding 70,000 shipped copies.
 On the NZ Singles Chart, the song reached number 16 and stayed on the chart for seven weeks.
 West had previously reached the same position in 2003 with "Through the Wire", which also remained on the NZ Singles Chart for seven weeks.